null

 • Stick-on clothing labels — apply to the garment care tag or tagless imprint area inside the clothing.
 Instant application, no tools needed.
 Made from a different material than our waterproof labels, specifically designed for clothing.

 • Iron-on labels — bond permanently to iron-safe fabrics using a standard household iron.
 Completely flat with no bulk or corners that could irritate skin.
 Survive the school year of washing without peeling or fading.
+The right choice for school uniforms, PE kit, and jackets.

 4. Medication and Health Essentials — With the Right Labels on Everything